cyclr/docs/pages/connector-authentication/zedonk.md

 ### Account setup

-When Installing the Zedonk connector within an account, you will be asked for the following credentials:
+When you install the Zedonk connector within an account, you need to enter the following credentials:

 | Credentials | Description                             |
 | ----------- | --------------------------------------- |